udacity/create-your-own-adventure/english/climbing/climbing.md

-You decide that the best way out of this situation is boudering... hardcore bouldering.
+You decide that the best way out of this situation is bouldering... hardcore bouldering.

 There is a door at the top of the rock.
+You deftly climb your way to the top of the rock.

 Click [here](../froboznia/froboznia.md) to open the door.